BBNaija: Beatrice shares opinion on housemates, says Liquorose isn't smart

 Expectations

-Beatrice said that she did not expect that fitting into the lhouse would be difficult as she expected her colleagues to simply accept her the way she was.
+Beatrice said that she did not expect that fitting into the house would be difficult as she expected her colleagues to simply accept her the way she was.

 She continued by saying that she did not expect that she would be asked to interact with strangers all of a sudden and she felt unaccepted.